 2. Preparing the melomakarona dough

-To make the melomakarona dough, you will need plain flour, semolina flour, sugar, orange juice, olive oil, baking powder, baking soda, vanilla extract, cognac or brandy, cinnamon and ground cloves.
+To make the melomakarona dough, you will need fine semolina flour, plain flour, sugar, orange juice, olive oil, baking powder, baking soda, vanilla extract, cognac or brandy, cinnamon and ground cloves.

 01. To make the dough for the biscuits, I mix the olive oil and sugar in a big bowl until the sugar has dissolved.
 As the biscuits are dipped in syrup later on, we don’t need a lot of sugar in it.